 I went for the grapefruit salad with almond milk ice cream and warm financier.
 This was a lovely light dessert with the crunchy outer of the financier and soft interior to off set the sharpness of the grapefruit.
 After my beast of a steak, I don’t think I would of managed one of the heavier plates.

 The chocolate mousse was a masterpiece and utterly divine.
 I may of stole a spoonful or two of this sexy little number.

 Another French classic featured on the menu in the form of millefeuille.
 ‘A Thousand Leaves’ Splinters of crisp puff pastry nestled with pillows of crème patisserie.
 Classic, simple, delicious.

-It was a wonderful evening with delicious food, plenty of wine, great friends and belly aching laughs.
+It was a wonderful evening with delicious food, plenty of wine, great friends and belly-aching laughs.
 The fun continued when we hit the theme parks the next day.
-It was one of the best weekends I had had in a years and very lucky to have spent it with twelve hilarious friends, whom can even make the happiest place in the world with princess castles and rocket rides even more magical.
-I may of even got in a Little Mermaid song or two over the weekend…..
+It was one of the best weekends I had had in years and very lucky to have spent it with twelve hilarious friends, whom can even make the happiest place in the world with princess castles and rocket rides even more magical.
+I may have even got in a Little Mermaid song or two over the weekend…..